Rhythm & News: History

-Rhythm & News was started in 1988 by four high school friends in Vancouver, British Columbia named Doug Zimmerman, Mark Batten, Brad Strelau, and Kevin Pollard.
+Rhythm & News was started in 1988 by four high school friends in Vancouver, British Columbia, named Doug Zimmerman, Mark Batten, Brad Strelau, and Kevin Pollard.
 Their aspirations to be a Christian a cappella band started in Brad's basement singing along to a boom box.
 Soon, the guys were sporadically touring across Canada.
-With the release of their first album, “Get With the Rhythm,” Rhythm and News was introduced to the rest of Canada with their original “funkappella” style.
-The height of their success came in 1992, when they released their second studio album, “Word 2 Y'all,” which became one of the top selling albums in Canada by a Canadian gospel artist.
-In 1994, the group temporarily moved to Detroit, MI for a few months to record their 3rd and last album, "Dream Love + Pray" with gospel great Fred Hammond.
+With the release of their first album, Get With the Rhythm, Rhythm & News was introduced to the rest of Canada with their original "funkappella" style.
+The height of their success came in 1992, when they released their second studio album, Word 2 Y'all, which became one of the top selling albums in Canada by a Canadian gospel artist.
+In 1994, the group temporarily moved to Detroit, Michigan for a few months to record their third and last album, Dream Love + Pray with gospel great Fred Hammond.

 Later in 1994, original members Doug and Kevin left the group and were replaced with Todd Wickens and Spencer Welch.
 The transition produced a departure from their a cappella beats to live instruments.
 The band continued to tour across North America and parts of South America until disbanding in 1998.

 Through the group's Facebook page, the guys have expressed that they have had discussions of possibly reuniting to record in the studio.

 In 2019, the group began rehearsing once again for fun, now with new member Clint Ironmonger.
-They have released singles such as Fix you (Coldplay) and God Rest Ye Merry Gentlemen onto Mark Batten's Youtube channel.
+They have released singles such as "Fix You" (Coldplay) and "God Rest Ye Merry Gentlemen" onto Mark Batten's Youtube channel.